kwhite2/git/lessons.md

 # What are Git, GitHub and Markdown?

 **Git** is software used for version control—that is, tracking the state of files and changes you make to them over time.
 Git can be enabled in a folder, and then used to save the state of the contents in that folder at different points in the future, as designated by you.
 In the language of Git, a folder is called a _repository_.
 In the context of this workshop, it refers to a folder that is being tracked by Git.
 Using Git, you can view a log of the changes you've made to the files in a repository and compare changes over time.
-You can also revert back to previous versions, and create branches of a project to explore different futures.
+You can also revert back to previous versions, and create "branches" of a project to explore different futures.
 Git is also useful for collaboration, as a repository can be shared across computers, and its contents can be asynchonously developed and eventually merged with the main project.

 **GitHub** is a online platform for hosting Git repositories.
 It functions for some, predominantly programmers, as a social network for sharing and collaborating on code-based projects.
 Users can share their own projects, as well as search for others, which they can then often work on and contribute to.
 Digital Humanists, librarians, and other academics are also finding ways Git and GitHub are useful in writing projects and teaching.
 GitHub also serves as a web-hosting platform, allowing users to create websites from their repositories.